AdobeDocs/release-notes.en/current.md

 ### Adobe Campaign Control Panel

 [New Control Panel capabilities](https://helpx.adobe.com/campaign/kb/control-panel-instance-settings.html) include the ability to add URLs that Campaign Classic connects to for data/file transfers.
+Please note Control Panel is available for both Adobe Campaign Classic and Adobe Campaign Standard customers hosted on AWS.
+No upgrades are required to access Control Panel.

 ### Additional resources